lishiyo/idea-factory-automator/memory-bank/tasks.md

 ## 9. Documentation Plan

 - [ ] Update `README.md` with setup instructions, environment variable requirements, and usage guide.
-- [ ] Add JSDoc comments to exported functions in each module (`cli.js`, `llmService.js`, etc.) explaining purpose, parameters, and return values.
+- [ ] Add JSDoc comments to exported functions in each module (`cli.ts`, `llmService.ts`, etc.) explaining purpose, parameters, and return values.
 - [ ] Keep `v0_prd.md` and `architecture.md` updated if significant deviations occur (though try to adhere to the plan).
 - [ ] Maintain `tasks.md` (this file) with progress tracking.
 - [ ] Maintain `activeContext.md` and `progress.md`.